 - MS is contagious

-MS is not a mere flu, but neither is it something you can catch from someone with MS. There is no transfer of airborne bacteria or viruses, and neither can it be transferred via body fluids.
+MS is not something you can catch from someone with MS. There is no transfer of airborne bacteria or viruses, and neither can it be transferred via body fluids.

 - MS means you’re terminally ill